esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_4.md

     SELECT * INTO [output] FROM ProcessedData
 ```

-Now you just start this ASA, this will start calculating the minimum, maximum and average every 5 seconds.
+Now you just start this ASA with the *Start button*, this will start calculating the minimum, maximum and average of the incoming data in a 5 second window.

-## Website Creation
+## Visualization website

-To show the result, we have prepared for you a website that draws the data using the d3js library.
-You will deploy this app to Azure.
+To show the result, we have prepared for you a website that draws the data using the [D3.js](https://d3js.org) library.
+You will deploy this app to an Azure App Service:

 > This procedure uses the same site like the one found in [ThingLabs.io](http://thinglabs.io/labs/edison/grove/visualize/)